andraugust/andraugust.github.io/quantum-2.md

 $$

-So the wavepacket moves to the right with speed $$p_0/m$$, like it does in classical mechanics.
-It's interesting to note that this "group velocity" is different from the phase velocity of the individual waves of the Gaussian—their velocity is only $$p/2m$$.
-The dispersion of the constituent waves causes the wavepacket to spread out as it travels.
-The spread increases like $$\sqrt{1+t^2}$$, so the particle becomes less localized with time but the overall Gaussian shape is preserved.
+So the wavepacket moves to the right with "group velocity" $$p_0/m$$, just like a classical particle.
+It's interesting to note that group velocity is different from phase velocity.
+The dispersion of the phase waves causes the wavepacket to spread as it travels.
+The spread increases like $$\sqrt{1+t^2}$$, so the particle becomes less localized with time.

 __The Classical Connection.__ Is the wavepacket result $$v_g = p_0/m$$ true more generally?
-The classical notion of velocity in QM corresponds to
+In QM the classical notion of velocity corresponds to

 $$